CHAPTER DEVELOPMENT GUIDE

 President / Co-Presidents

 The President oversees all chapter matters, appoints the executive team, and mentors/assists all executives.
-They approve major chapter decisions and act as the point of contact between the chapter and the faculty/student association as well as the chapter and ACE Canada.
+They approve major chapter decisions and act as the point of contact between the chapter and the student association as well as ACE Canada.
 The President ensures the executive team is on track in reference to its vision and goals.

 Executive Vice President